Requesting an All-Campus Election

 Steps for Referendum Request

-- The Organizational Liaison Commissioner will reach out to the form submitter to discuss further about the referendum.
+- The Organization Commissioner will reach out to the form submitter to discuss further about the referendum.
 They will establish a primary contact for your student group.
 The Commissioner may also have you revise the language of the referendum for clarity.
-Remember that referenda must be phrased so that voters vote either in favor or against the referendum.
+Remember that referenda must be a single, yes-no question that address one topic.

-- Once your group has received confirmation from the Commission, you may begin campaigning .
-Your referendum may also begin receiving endorsements from other individuals and groups.
+- Once your group has received confirmation from the Commission, you may begin campaigning.
 Your referendum will appear on the ballot.

 As the starting point for your election, the Commission uses a voting request form to collect information about how you want to facilitate your election.
 The request includes information about what positions are available, who your voters are, who is eligible to run in your elections, how votes should be tallied and how ties should be broken, and any additional processes you have for your elections.